fbraem/kwai-api/README.md

 Clone this repository in a folder.
 The easiest way to setup a development environment is to use [vagrant](https://www.vagrantup.com/).

-Just run vagrant up from the root folder and everything will be installed.
 Copy `kwai.dist.yaml` to `kwai.development.yaml` and fill in the properties.
+Run `vagrant up` from the repository folder and everything will be installed automatically.

 Running Tests
 =============